zkhundkar/VbtmcPORkTqFuOmcLiwpgkmdIOqZQT/Iscan/readme.md

 # Iscan

-None of them are projects or reports that are complete in them selves, but there is enough detail to give you a sense of their scope.
+> IScan - multi-threaded standalone document server in python.
+The server uses a proprietary protocol.

 > If you wish to review any of the projects in their full glory, please send me an email with your contact information (valid email), and reason you want to look at them.

- IScan - multi-threaded standalone document server in python.
-The server uses a proprietary custom protocol

 ## Usage ##
 The content included here is for review only.
 Please do not fork.

 ## License ##